The canvas we all wanted

 The class page within Canvas is currently just a list of pages in whatever order a professor so chooses.
 There are often more than twenty pages, including things like Campus Resources which just takes you to the schoolwide mental health resource page or Namecoach—a page where you can listen to audio recordings of how to pronounce other students' names.
 These pages are equal in hierarchy to pages like Syllabus, Grades, Files, and Assignments.

-In redesigning the page, we aimed to restructure the content, putting the most accessed pages—like Syllabus, Grades, Files, Announcements, and Assignments—within reach instead of buried behind pages and pages of lateral navigation.
+In redesigning the page, we aimed to restructure the content, featuring the most accessed pages—like Syllabus, Grades, Files, Announcements, and Assignments—far more prominently instead of buried behind pages and pages of lateral navigation.

 Current Canvas dashboard page